 BONUS: Work yourself out of a job.
 When you begin to work with a family, think about all you get to do to end your service.
 YES.
 This is very different than most jobs.
 Postpartum doulas are temporary.
 You are like Mary Poppins.
 Fly in, do what you do, and fly out and move on.
 You will have accomplished your mission, whether or not you feel the family is on a path you say is right or good.
 What you say and do could impact them later, even if you don’t see the fruits of your labor at the time.

 Most of all find and bring the joy.
 Postpartum doulaing is an amazing journey of self-discovery as much as it is learning about motherhood, and families, and breastfeeding.
 Like anything in life, the giving is in the receiving and the receiving is in the giving.
 Be authentically you, and be open to learning all along the way.
 Shine your light.
 You will make a difference in the lives of the families you serve.

 Betsy Schwartz is a pioneer and a visionary.
 She established Tenth Month Doula Services in 1994, the first of its kind in South Florida.
 She has trained hundreds of postpartum doulas and has served hundreds of families as a postpartum doula.

 Betsy is a former CAPPA and DONA International Postpartum Doula trainer and is an active member of both.
 She now offers online courses at BirthElearning.
-Her most recent accomplishment is the creation of Down the Canal –The Game of Birth.
+Her most recent accomplishment is the creation of Down the Canal –The Game of Birth and she also offers business forms for postpartum doulas.
 Betsy continues to pioneer in Citrus County Florida where she is actively involved in community collaboration to improve birth outcomes.
 Betsy holds a master’s degree in management of human services.
 She is also a Reiki 3 practitioner and a yoga enthusiast.